-Born in Adelaide in 1962, Jill Noble studied at the South Australian School of Art before moving to Melbourne in 1982 where she became a founding member of ROAR studios.
-A modern painter and sculptor, she has exhibited in the south eastern capital cities since 1982.
-Jill Noble’s work is represented in the Australian National Gallery and National Gallery of Victoria.
+Jill Noble was born in Adelaide in 1962 and studied at the South Australian School of Art before moving to Melbourne in 1982, where she became a founding member of ROAR studios.
+She is mainly a painter and sculptor, who has exhibited in the south eastern capital cities since 1982.

 Recent work has come from observations within the north central farmlands of Victoria’s boulder country.
 Landscapes which inform compositions with bold and endless shape making.

 While other inspirations have been collected whilst tending to little jobs around my Lancefield farm block.
 Farm things which arrange themselves in an open paddock become muse; paddock becomes blank canvas, playfully edited and directed.
 Other inspirations have been collected in places I’ve lived and continue to visit, such as the Gippsland Lakes and the South Australian desert.